 Ride Overview - Colonial Haciendas Ride

 Horseback riding vacations in Ecuador are journeys on landscapes made for equestrians.
 This ride adds exclusive routes and lodging.
 You will canter along ancient Inca highways and Spanish colonial routes between the best preserved ‘haciendas’ (grand colonial farming estates) of South America.
 Breath-taking views as your ride cross vast plains and pastoral valleys in a fascinating region sculptured by both glacial and volcanic activity.
 A picture postcard scene at the turn of every corner: hanging valleys, perfectly conical hills, wildflower-covered grassy slopes, crater lakes and rocky summits.
 Your trail will follow the ‘Avenue of Volcanoes’, skirting the towering, snow-capped peaks of Cayambe and Cotopaxi (the highest active volcano in the world).
 The days are packed with rides varied in both pace and scenery and with visits to local indigenous markets and craft villages.
 The customs and rhythm of life have changed little over the centuries.
 Nights are spent in idyllic haciendas – 17th and 18th century country houses and working farms.
 Warmly greeted by the owners, you can relax in front of open fireplaces and enjoy the fine period detail, atmospheric courtyards, and flowering gardens.
 The colonial haciendas that open their doors to you are unique and hold an important place in the history of Ecuador.
 Hundreds of years after they were first built, the haciendas continue to welcome visitors to Ecuador as they once did to such famous guests as Simon Bolivar.
+Your British born master guide has been offering this ride since 1996.
 RIDING IN ECUADOR

 “Just three days ago I returned from your Ecuador Colonial Hacienda Tour and would like to say a few comments about it: fantastic, fantastic, fantastic!!!!!!
 The whole trip was well organized … nothing was too much trouble.
 The horses were in superb condition, every day was very well planned with a great variety of sights.
 My favorite day; I couldn’t possibly say they were all excellent…” Y.W.